Skip to main content

 Course Duration: 8 Hours

 The workshop will provide effective recommendations for managing decompression illness in remote settings.
 With increasing opportunities of accessible remote areas to explore and the decreasing number of hyperbaric chambers available for treatment, the content will become increasingly important to both the injured explorer and those that provide emergency care to them.
-This pre-course will be especially helpful for the expedition medical team where lengthy on-site medical support may be required prior to definitive care.
+This workshop will be especially helpful for the expedition medical team where lengthy on-site medical support may be required prior to definitive care.
 Prevention, diagnosis, and treatment issues will be addressed.
 Specific topics will include mild DCS mgt, in-water recompression, telemedicine, and diagnostic modalities.
 Attention will also be given to the unique management of altitude and space decompression illness.
 Important insight for those engaged in operations involving diving, altitude and space exploration.
 Panel discussions will allow interaction with the presenters.

 CONTINUING EDUCATION CREDITS